 A honeymoon is the perfect excuse to plan the holiday-of-a-lifetime…or simply to find the most beautiful beach possible and bask on it for a week or two.
-That’s the thing though isn’t it, a honeymoon means different things to different people, and Asia can provide for any of them!
-It’s got rich culture, adventure, friendly locals, incredible landscapes, paradise beaches and great cities, and it can be as easy-going or adventurous as you choose.
+That’s the thing though isn’t it, a honeymoon means different things to different people, and Asia can deliver for any of them!
+It’s got rich culture, adventure, friendly locals, incredible landscapes, paradise beaches and great cities, and it can be as easy-going or adventurous as you like.
 Whichever you do choose, you can be sure that you’ll be coming home full of the most incredible memories.

 Whatever the type of honeymoon you are imagining, Wendy Wu Tours can create tailormade holidays to your exact specifications, leaving you able to concentrate on your wedding day.
 So, for all of you out there who are considering honeymooning in Asia, here are the destinations that we, as the Asia experts, would recommend.

 Borneo is the perfect setting for honeymooners who are after a bit of everything.
 The Malaysian side of the island offers jungle,-mountain,-and-cave-based adventure as well as beach-based relaxation, there are also modern cities, a good infrastructure and excellent hotel options, so you can sort of ‘rough it’ in a secluded jungle lodge before styling it up in a world-class beach resort!